 One advantage of stainless steel pans is that they are versatile and distribute heat evenly while cooking.
 Most of them don’t have a nonstick surface and as such, preventing or solving everything that sticks on the stainless surface is dependent on the user.

-You must practice using the stainless steel pans, or else sticking will be part of you.
-Nonetheless, human beings create stainless steel pans, so solving the issue of sticking is inevitable.
-The solution lies with us since we are the maker.
+You must practice using the stainless steel pans, or sticking will be part of you.
+Nonetheless, human beings create stainless steel pans, so solving the issue of sticking is inevitable, and the solution lies with us since we are the maker.

 The stainless steel should be placed at medium temperature while cooking to avoid sticking.
 The temperature has a way of controlling the pores reinforced on the shiny surface of the pans.
 By regulating the temperature, pores expand moderately to accommodate the external heat.

 You should remove burnt food using hot water.
 Scrub the surface of the steel pan and then use hot water to remove all the food particles and open the pores that could have been closed with fat substances.
-When cooking with clean pans, food will barely stick on the surface of the pan.
+When cooking with clean pans, food will barely stick on the pan’s surface.

 Properly preheating the pan ensures food does not stick on the stainless steel pan.
 When immersed in the pan, which is not adequately heated, cold food will quickly grab the opened pores, thus closing them.